babashka/sci/doc/async.md

 synchronously: the next expression is scheduled after the require finishes.

-SCI does not limit `require` to occur at the beginning of a file, it may be used anywhere, as long a the result is visible as a top level value:
+SCI does not limit `require` to occur at the beginning of a file, it may be used anywhere, as long as the result is visible as a top level value:

 ``` clojure
 (ns foo)